tch-at-bain/tch-test-python-ci/project1/README.md

 ## Cons

-- Need to be disciplined with commits and their commit messages
+- Need to be disciplined with commits and their messages
 - Could be sutiable for plato-core, less so for plato-apps

 oo